pqrkchqps/diehard-dot-fund-user-manual/.ru/README.md

 * **Decide together** - anyone can agree, abstain, disagree, or block – so you can see how everyone feels about the proposal.

-[Check out this video](https://www.youtube.com/watch?v=CoYYNthNxOY) for a quick demonstration of how to use Loomio.
+[Check out this video](https://www.youtube.com/watch?v=CoYYNthNxOY) for a quick demonstration of how to use Diehard.Fund.